 With ‘Google for Jobs’, users can search loosely for “nearby jobs” or “teaching jobs” or similar.
-It will also be possible to enter a wide range of criteria that the jobseeker’s future job must meet, such as specific working hours.
-Next, Google draws on the data the search engine has access to – that is, virtually the entire publicly available internet – and runs it through the Cloud Job API to come up with relevant results.
+It will also be possible to enter a wide range of criteria that the jobseeker’s future job must meet.
+It could differentiate things such as specific working hours.
+Next, Google draws on the data the search engine has access to.
+Which is virtually the entire publicly available internet – and runs it through the Cloud Job API to come up with relevant results.

 According to Google, for many jobs there will also be reliable reviews and assessments of the workplace, as well as information on the commute to the office.
-The latter is particularly relevant in the United States, where it is quite common to have a long commute to work every day.
+The latter is particularly relevant in the United States.
+There it is quite common to have a long commute to work every day.

 Google takes the job posts from many partners, including LinkedIn, Monster, WayUp, CareerBuilder, Glassdoor and Facebook.
 As well as the job posts from partners, Google also searches the rest of the internet for job ads.
 The service then passes these job ads on to job seekers, as soon as they go online.